Each time you get into your car it doesn’t actually know anything about you.

-Nissan are also researching into the technology that would finally detect drivers that have been drinking alcohol by measuring the amount of alcohol in your sweat through the gear knob.
+Nissan are also researching technology which would finally be able to detect drivers that have been drinking alcohol by measuring the amount of alcohol in your sweat through the gear knob.
 They would couple this with the car’s navigation system to sound an alarm when unusual driving is detected like veering across lanes.
-There may also be a ‘sniff’ sensor which could stop you from driving if you enter it with a stench of alcohol.
+There could also be a ‘sniff’ sensor which could stop people from driving if they enter it with a stench of alcohol however this is still in development.

 Audi are working on face recognition will also be working to ensure you keep your eyes on the road.
 If you are not looking straight ahead the car may slow down and alert you with an alarm in another attempt to prevent any potential accident.

 Luckily all of these technologies are not going to be sprung upon us all at once so we will probably have time to get used to them one at a time!
 Have you heard about any other technological advancement for cars?
-Get in touch and let us know by emailing us at firstname.lastname@example.org.
+Leave a comment to let us know!